 Dan: We both moved back to Liverpool three years ago and we really wanted to start a night off, it just seemed like there was a real need to have a non-scene night and to have a night that had a really varied selection of music that kind of pushed the envelope a bit.
 It’s funny that the three nights that really represent the queer scene in Liverpool are all in the same locality off Jamaica Street — BFQ, Eat Me and Preach (who followed us to District they were at Sound before) and Sonic Yootha at Kitchen Street.

 We just celebrated our second birthday last November.
-We’ve been on a Thursday nights so we’ve had to live with having to finish early on a school night so we’re really looking forward to moving towards staying open later.
+We’ve been on a Thursday night so we’ve had to live with having to finish early on a school night so we’re really looking forward to moving towards staying open later.

 Linster: Yeah, it’s been growing and growing.
 We’ve collaborated with other nights like Eat me and Preach and queer groups like Mersey Bears and The Liverpool Queer Collective.
 We ran a few alternative Pride nights and a couple of Queer Halloween nights, so we knew it would work going on until later.
 Plus, the Thursday night felt like it ended too soon at 12 midnight.
 It felt like people were just getting going.
 So, we just thought let’s move to Friday and see how it goes.
 We’re really excited about it.